ctjacobs/pyqso/docs/source/introduction.rst

 -  Basic support for the Hamlib library.

-The source code for PyQSO is available for download from the `GitHub repository <https://github.com/ctjacobs/pyqso>`_.
+The source code for PyQSO, written in Python (version 3.x), is available for download from the `GitHub repository <https://github.com/ctjacobs/pyqso>`_.

 Data storage model
 ------------------